cyber-dojo-tools/image_builder/README.md

 - contain a docker/Dockerfile which installs a base language.
 - attempts to build the docker image, taking its name from the file docker/image_name.json
 - if successful:
-  - pushes the docker image to the [cyberdojofoundation](https://hub.docker.com/u/cyberdojofoundation/) dockerhub
+  - pushes the docker image to [cyberdojofoundation](https://hub.docker.com/u/cyberdojofoundation/) on dockerhub
   - triggers the workflow for all CircleCI projects (eg python-pytest) whose Dockerfile's FROM matches the image name.

 - - - -